 - Joining the Vermont LakeWise program and creating “lake friendly” shorelines.

 - Following the provisions of the Vermont Shoreland Protection Act.

-The Lake Iroqouois Association Property Owner’s Manual NEW 2020 EDITION (PDF)
+The Lake Iroqouois Association Property Owner’s Manual 4th edition, upated July 2021 (PDF)

 Septic System Primer (PDF)